abc7281/CS-351/README.md

 | hash-04  | -O2          | 7.13          | 6.60          | 0.45         | 5012352     | 1,000,000 / 7.13 ≈ 140210 | 337.02 / 7.13 ≈ 47.3   |

 *Notes:*
-- The optimized builds of hash-01, hash-02, hash-03, and hash-04 show dramatic performance improvements compared to the baseline hash-00, which appears unchanged.
+- The optimized builds of hash-01, hash-02, hash-03, and hash-04 show dramatic performance improvements compared to the baseline hash-00, which is almost unchanged.
-- The improvements for hash-04, for instance, suggest that while it benefits from optimization, its very high memory usage remains as a result of memory mapping.
+- The improvements for hash-04 suggest that while it benefits from optimization, its high memory usage remains as a result of memory mapping.

 ---